-The following images indicate the location of the heat sink and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the heat sink on computers that are shipped with integrated GPUs and provides a visual representation of the removal procedure.

-Figure 32.
-Removing the heat sink
+Figure 30.
+Removing the heat sink-Integrated GPUs

-- 1. In reverse sequential order (4>3>2>1) as indicated on the heat sink, loosen the four captive screws that secure the heat sink to the system board. - 2.
+- 1. In reverse sequential order (4>3>2>1), loosen the four captive screws that secure the heat sink to the system board. - 2.
 Lift the heat sink off the system board.

-Installing the heat sink
+Installing the heat sink-Integrated GPU